guilbera/colorizing/README.md

 All the models use the pix utility (/notebooks/utilities/pix.ipynb) to copy the dataset from Google Drive to Google Colab and to convert RGB images to Lab images and vice versa.

 ## Beta and Gamma model in Keras
-The jupyter notebooks can be found in /notebooks/keras_implementation/. pix_keras.ipynb contains the dataloader. autoencoder_keras.ipynb contains the beta and gamma model implementation. put_together_keras.ipynb enables to train the models in Google Colab.
+The jupyter notebooks can be found in /notebooks/keras_implementation/. pix_keras.ipynb contains the dataloader. autoencoder_keras.ipynb contains the beta and gamma model implementation. put_together_keras.ipynb enables training the models in Google Colab.

 ## Beta and Gamma model in PyTorch
-The jupyter notebooks can be found in /notebooks/pytorch_implementation/. pix_pytorch.ipynb contains the dataloader. autoencoder_pytorch.ipynb contains the beta and gamma model implementation. put_together_pytorch.ipynb enables to train the models in Google Colab.
+The jupyter notebooks can be found in /notebooks/pytorch_implementation/. pix_pytorch.ipynb contains the dataloader. autoencoder_pytorch.ipynb contains the beta and gamma model implementation. put_together_pytorch.ipynb enables training the models in Google Colab.

 ## Pix2Pix model
 The jupyter notebooks can be found in /notebooks/pytorch_implementation/.
-It uses the same dataloader as the beta and gamma model (pix_pytorch.ipynb). pix2pix_model.ipynb contains the Pix2Pix implementation, it can output either 2 channels (Lab implementation) or 3 channels (RGB implementation). put_together_pix2pix.ipynb enables to train the models in Google Colab.
+It uses the same dataloader as the beta and gamma model (pix_pytorch.ipynb). pix2pix_model.ipynb contains the Pix2Pix implementation, it can output either 2 channels (Lab implementation) or 3 channels (RGB implementation). put_together_pix2pix.ipynb enables training the models in Google Colab.

 All the Jupyter Notebooks can be opened directly from GitHub in Google Colab by clicking on the Google Colab badges.
 However, some notebooks open other notebooks as modules using the [Kora library][6].
 Thus, it is recommended to copy first the repository in your Google Drive.